Laminations of punctured surfaces as $\tau$-regular irreducible components

 We say, that a curve, or a loop, has a \emph{proper resp.~based kink}, if it encloses a once-punctured monogon by a self-intersection (including endpoints), see Figure~\ref{fig:kink}.
 For details on the treatment of kinks and their invariance under homotopy, we refer the reader to \cite{GLF23}.

-\begin{Def} We denote by $\tcAC(\bSu)$ the set of homotopy classes of curves $\gam$ for $\bSu$ which fulfill the following condtions: \begin{itemize} \item $\gam$ has no internal kinks, \item $\gam$ is not null homotopic, \item $\gam$ is not homotopic to a boundary segment, \end{itemize} Similarly, we denote by $\tcAL(\bSu)$ the set of free homotopy classes of non-trivial, primitive loops without kinks, which do not cut out a single puncture.
+\begin{Def} We denote by $\glslink{tcALC}{\tcAC(\bSu)}$ the set of homotopy classes of curves $\gam$for $\bSu$ which fulfil the following conditions: \begin{itemize} \item $\gam$ has no proper kinks, \item $\gam$ is not null homotopic, \item $\gam$ is not homotopic to a boundary segment. \end{itemize} Similarly, we denote by $\glslink{tcALC}{\tcAL(\bSu)}$ the set of free homotopy classes of non-trivial, primitive loops without kinks, which do not cut out a single puncture.
 Moreover, we set

 \end{Def}